-Domestic violence is a crime and is unacceptable in Australia.
+Family violence is a crime and is unacceptable in Australia.
 If you are in Australia and you have applied as a partner for certain permanent residence visas, you (and any dependent included in your application) do not have to remain in an abusive relationship just to get permanent residence.

-This statutory declaration relates to the domestic violence provision of the Migration Regulations 1994 (the Regulations).
-The domestic violence provision allows you (or a dependent family member), as a person who has been a victim of relevant domestic violence committed by your spouse or interdependent partner, to continue with your application to remain permanently in Australia even though the relationship with your spouse or interdependent partner has ended.
+This statutory declaration relates to the family violence provisions of the Migration Regulations 1994 (the Regulations).
+The family violence provisions allow you (or a dependent family member), as a person who has been a victim of relevant family violence committed by your partner, to continue with your application to remain permanently in Australia even though the relationship with your partner has ended.

-To access the provision, you must:
+To access the provisions, you must:

-- have applied in Australia to remain permanently as the spouse (including as a de facto spouse) or interdependent partner of an Australian citizen, permanent resident or eligible New Zealand citizen; or - have been granted overseas, a temporary Spouse visa (whether married or de facto) or Interdependency visa and have since travelled to Australia; or - have been granted overseas, a Prospective Marriage (fiancé(e)) visa, have since travelled to Australia and, whilst that visa was valid, have married your sponsor; or - be the spouse of a person who has applied to remain permanently in Australia under certain Skilled or Business Skills or Distinguished Talent or Resolution of Status (Subclass 851 only) visa classes.
+- have applied in Australia to remain permanently as the partner of an Australian citizen, permanent resident or eligible New Zealand citizen; or - have been granted overseas, a temporary Partner Class visa and have since travelled to Australia; or - have been granted overseas, a Prospective Marriage (fiancé(e)) visa, have since travelled to Australia and, whilst that visa was valid, have married your sponsor; or - be the partner of a person who has applied to remain permanently in Australia under certain Skilled or Business Skills or Distinguished Talent or Resolution of Status (subclass 851 only) visa classes.

-If you have suffered domestic violence, fear for your safety, decide to end your relationship and leave, or have already left your spouse or interdependent partner, you must decide whether you wish to return to your home country or to remain in Australia.
+If you or any dependent family member have suffered family violence and you fear for your or their safety, and you decide to end your relationship with (or have already ended your relationship and left) your partner, you must decide whether or not you wish to return to your home country or remain in Australia.

-If you decide to leave Australia, you must inform in writing the Department of Immigration and Multicultural and Indigenous Affairs (the department) that you no longer wish to continue with your application for permanent residence.
-You must also advise the department that your relationship with your spouse or interdependent partner has ended.
+If you decide to leave Australia, you must inform in writing the Department of Immigration and Border Protection (the department) that you no longer wish to continue with your application for permanent residence.
+You must also advise the department that your relationship with your partner has ended.

-If you wish to remain in Australia, you must provide evidence to the department that is acceptable under migration law that you, or your dependent family members, have suffered domestic violence.
+If you wish to remain in Australia, you must provide evidence to the department that is acceptable under migration law that: